AliRezaJoodi/Arduino_Exercises/Sensor_Thermometer_LM35/README.md

 ## Thermometer Using LM35

-MCU:        ARDUINO UNO R3
+Arduino Type: 	UNO R3
 Display:    	16x2 Alphanumeric LCD

 ### Folder and Files Description
 It has included: